xXHunterRaiXx/countries-api-project-may-2025/version-0/README.md

 Even though you are setting up the Routes for all 3 pages, you only need to fully build out the Home page so that it displays the country data.
 You won't need to build out the SavedCountries page and the CountryDetail page until the Backend class starts.

-In addition, your App.jsx file should render a header:
+In addition, your App.jsx file should render a header with two links:

 ![Header of Countries API Project](https://github.com/user-attachments/assets/2a6311a4-70a1-48a5-8f9a-3b44bbad6a3e)

-This header will have the following Links:
 - When the user clicks on "Where in the World?", they should be routed to the Home page
 - When the user clicks on "Saved Countries", they should be routed to the SavedCountries page